flauwekeul/workshop-rxjs-breakout/README.md

 ## The workshop

-You create the game together with the trainer.
-He goes through all the steps below and you're encouraged to code along.
-If you have prior experience with RxJS you can also ignore the trainer and follow the steps on your own or with a partner.
+You're going to create the game by following the steps below.
+It may be more fun to team up with one or two partners, but you can go solo as well.
+Also, you can choose to do the workshop together with the trainer.

-If you can't keep up or are lost, there are branches for each step.
+If you can't keep up or fall in a rabbit hole deep in a plate of spaghetti code 🐇🕳️🍝, there are branches for each step.
 To go to *the end of* step 2 for example, run `git checkout step-2`.

 ### Development